jrandleman/EScheme/doc/primitives.md

 Also generates a (<interface-name>? <obj>) predicate procedure!

 Optionally include <docstring> to detail information on the interface in <help>.
-Static methods support keyword runtime types exactly like <lambda>.
+Static and required methods support keyword runtime types exactly like <lambda>.

 Aliased by <definterface>.

 See <object-system> in <Topics> for more high-level object orientation details.
 See <class> for more detailed object orientation details.
-See <meta-object> in <Intrinsic-Types> for more type details.
+See <meta-object> in
+<Intrinsic-Types> for more type details.
 ```

 -------------------------------------------------------------------------------